2020 Scottish Labour deputy leadership election

 The 2020 Scottish Labour deputy leadership election was triggered on 16 December 2019 following the defeat of Lesley Laird as MP for Kirkcaldy and Cowdenbeath in the 2019 general election.

 The result of the Deputy Leadership Election was announced on Twitter on 3 April 2020.

 Background

 The 2019 general election saw the Scottish National Party (SNP) regain 13 of the 21 seats they lost in 2017.
 One of those won was Kirkcaldy and Cowdenbeath, the seat of Scottish Labour Deputy Leader and Shadow Scottish Secretary, Lesley Laird.
-Despite the seat being a gain for the SNP, the new MP, Neale Hanvey sat as an Independent until May 2020 due to an investigation into anti-semitic posts online.
+Despite the seat being a gain for the SNP, the new MP, Neale Hanvey sat as an independent until May 2020 due to an investigation into antisemitic posts online.

 Procedure

 As with the previous leadership election, the election was held under one-person-one-vote from an electorate of members, affiliated supporters and registered supporters.

 Leadership candidates needed to be an MP, MSP or MEP, and need the support of at least 15%, or five, of the thirty-two Scottish Labour MPs, MSPs.

 They will also need nominations from 5% of local parties or three affiliates, including two trade unions, comprising 5% of affiliated membership, to get on the ballot paper.